-The Koganecho AIR is open to people who are active in the creative field, regardless of nationality or genre.
+Koganecho AIR offers production and remodeling services to people working in creative fields, regardless of nationality or genre.

-We provide a place for research and announcements.
-From September 1st, we are looking for residents from November onwards.
+We provide a place for searches and presentations.
+From September 1st, we are accepting applications for residents from November onwards.

 Showcase Gallery Koganecho Area Management Center Collaboration Project